-Kevin Bourgoin returns in 2020 for his fourth season with the club and first in the his new role as receivers coach after previously working with the running backs.
+Kevin Bourgoin returns in 2024 for his seventh season with the club and fourth as the receivers coach after previously working with the running backs.

 Winnipeg averaged 134.9 yards rushing per game in 2018, as Harris set a career high with 1,390 yards along the ground.
 The Bombers also paced the CFL with 23 rushing touchdowns.